- How might I feel?

 - How do I tell them and how might they feel?

 If you’ve been told there is a known mutation present, you will be told whether you have a mutation in your BRCA1 or BRCA2 gene.
-The result will have an impact of your risk of developing other cancers, the risk of your family members developing cancer, and it may also have implications for your treatment.
-You will receive additional counselling to explain the impact of this result.
+The result will have an impact of your risk of developing other cancers, the risk of your family members developing cancer, and it may also have implications for your treatment for ovarian cancer.
+You will receive more counselling to explain the impact of this result.

 "The genetic counsellors were brilliant and very sensitive in the way they approached it.
 They offered further support and counselling."
 Berni